DMTF/Redfish-Mockup-Creator/README.md

     * MYC6320IP=129.168.0.9  #ex

 `python3.4 ./redfishMockupCreate.py –r $MYC6320IP –u root –p calvin –S –A Basic –D “$HOME/mymockups/C6320mockup9” \
-          -d “this is my mockup of a real C6320 in rack33"`
+          -d “this is my mockup of a real C6320 in rack33" -C "Copyright 2016 Contoso.com Inc. All rights reserved."`

      -r <ip> is the ip address of the server you are pulling the mockup from -u, -p is user/password